srgkmv/gr_malahit/README.md

-gr-malahit is an linux oot-module for gnuradio to implement a malahit sdr source.
+gr-malahit is an linux oot-module for gnuradio to implement a malahit dsp source.
 On linux it autodetects the correct soundcard from /proc/asound/cards.
 This idea was taken from the osmosdr drivers.